build-trust/ockam-documentation/guides/examples/basic-web-app.md

 ### Moving the database

 Now we can add Ockam into the mix.
-To prove we're not simply using the existing communication change we'd suggest either [changing the port that your local postgres is listening on](https://www.postgresql.org/docs/current/app-pg-ctl.html#R2-APP-PGCTL-3), or running a new postgres instance in a Docker container.
+To prove we're not simply using the existing communication channel we'd suggest either [changing the port that your local postgres is listening on](https://www.postgresql.org/docs/current/app-pg-ctl.html#R2-APP-PGCTL-3), or running a new postgres instance in a Docker container.

 Next we're going to output our Ockam project information to a JSON file so that we can load it into future commands more easily: